cyrusn/slidedown/md/example.md

 ***
 # [Octicons][octicons]

-There are many icons you can use, here are some example.
+There are some icons you can use, here are some example.
 For Details, please go to [octicons page][octicons]

 | Icon                                            | Code                                              |